 Depending on the complexity of the corporate structure, you may need to request further documentation, such as the Incorporation Application, Incorporation Agreement setting out the share structure, and the Articles of Incorporation.
 If there are multiple directors but there is only one person instructing you on behalf of the company, we recommend that you obtain some form of authorization, such as a Directors’ Resolution, confirming that the person instructing you is authorized to do so on behalf of all the directors.

 There are special considerations when you are representing a corporation.

 We’ve encountered situations where the company shown as the registered owner on the Certificate of Title at the Land Title Office is not the person or company who has signed the representation (agency) agreement or the contract of purchase and sale.
 It’s not uncommon, for example, for developers to act through several different corporate entities and for the entity signing the contract to be different from the entity appearing on title.

 In such cases, there may be a trust agreement between the contracting party and the legal owner which obliges the legal owner to honour the terms of the contract of purchase and sale, but you should be aware of the risks associated with such arrangements.

-The Professional Standards Manual instructs you to include language in the contract recognizing the trust arrangement (e.g. “Company A in trust for Company B”) where someone other than the registered owner is the signing party.
+When representing a trustee who is acting on behalf of the legal owner, you should include language in the contract recognizing the trust arrangement (e.g. “Company A in trust for Company B”) where someone other than the registered owner is the signing party.
 Because trust arrangements can be complex, we recommend that you consult a lawyer to assist with the drafting of the contract documents.
 As well, both buyer and seller should be encouraged to obtain legal advice to ensure that all legal issues are properly addressed, and that the contract contains the necessary language to protect the rights of the parties.